RI-SE/ATOS/docs/Contributing/Issues/issues.md

 Guidelines for bug reports:

-1. **Use the GitHub issue search** &mdash; check if the issue has already been reported.
+1. **Use the GitHub bug search** &mdash; check if the bug has already been reported.

-2. **Check if the issue has been fixed** &mdash; try to reproduce it using the latest `main` or development branch in the repository.
+2. **Check if the bug has been fixed** &mdash; try to reproduce it using the latest `main` or development branch in the repository.

 3. **Isolate the problem** &mdash;
 A good bug report shouldn't leave others needing to chase you up for more information.
 Please try to be as detailed as possible in your report.
 What is your environment?
-What steps will reproduce the issue?
+What steps will reproduce the bug?
 What OS are you using, which browser is used for the gui?What would you expect to be the outcome?
 All these details will help people to fix any potential bugs.

-The issue report template is present in the issues tab on gihub, a copy of it can be found [here](https://github.com/RI-SE/ATOS/blob/feature_bug_issue_template/.github/ISSUE_TEMPLATE/bug_report.md)
+The bug report template is present in the bug tab on gihub, a copy of it can be found [here](https://github.com/RI-SE/ATOS/blob/feature_bug_issue_template/.github/ISSUE_TEMPLATE/bug_report.md)